MicrosoftDocs/microsoft-salescopilot-docs/articles/sign-in-crm-outlook.md

 ## Automatically sign in

-If you have any Dynamics 365 environment (production or non-production) that has the Sales solution, you're signed in automatically to your environment the first time you open the Sales app.
+If you have any Dynamics 365 environment (production or non-production) that has Sales in Microsoft 365 Copilot, you're signed in automatically to your environment the first time you open the Sales app.
 The environment you're signed in to is selected per the following rules:

 |Scenario  |Auto sign-in rule  |You'll see  |